-The sweet spot for most beginners is somewhere in the middle; good starter record players have features like built-in preamps, automatic arms, and even USB outputs, but they’ll leave things like speakers to you.
-If you’re still not sure what a pre-amp is or does, the basic gist is that a turntable with a built-in preamplifier can be plugged directly into active speakers.
-That way, you can save money and space by having a sleek setup that just consists of two speakers and a turntable.
-Turntables without built-in preamps need to be plugged into stereo systems that have a phono preamp or into a separate stand-alone pre-amp.
-We’ve included options with built-in preamps that can be switched on and off (that way you can choose between active speakers or buying your own preamp), as well as one retro, all-in-one pick.
+The sweet spot for most beginners is somewhere in the middle; good starter record players have features like built-in pre-amps, automatic arms, and even USB outputs, but they’ll leave things like speakers to you.
+If you’re still unsure what a pre-amp is or does, the basic gist is that a turntable with a built-in pre-amplifier can be plugged directly into active speakers.
+That way, you can save money and space by having a sleek setup consisting of two speakers and a turntable.
+Turntables without built-in pre-amps need to be plugged into stereo systems that have a phono pre-amp or into a separate stand-alone pre-amp.
+We’ve included options with built-in pre-amps that can be switched on and off (that way, you can choose between active speakers or buying your own pre-amp), as well as one retro, all-in-one pick.

 1. Audio-Technica Direct Drive Professional USB Turntable

-Audio-Technica makes sound equipment that an audiophile won’t turn their nose up at, but aslo won’t send you into a sticker-shock induced cardiac arrest.
-This turntable lets you convert your LPS to digital through its USB drive, and it has precise controls like variable pitch control and an adjustable tonearm.
+Audio-Technica makes sound equipment that won’t send you into a sticker-shock-induced cardiac arrest.
+This turntable lets you convert your LPs to digital through its USB drive, and it has precise controls like variable pitch control and an adjustable tonearm.

 Pros: USB feature lets you convert LPs to digital.
 The turntable has a removable dust cover and a guide light for use in the dark.